-No Surprises Act & Dental Insurance
+The No Surprises Act & Dental Insurance

 “Surprise billing” is a phrase often used to describe medical bills where charges and fees are in excess of a patient’s reasonable expectations and are only partially paid by an insurer because one or more of the healthcare providers were out-of-network.
 The limited payment by insurer is called “balance billing” because it leaves a considerable balance to be paid by the patient.
 This balance billing can be exceptionally aggravating because:

 A healthcare provider may not have identified him or herself are out-of-network and may not have provided the cost implications

-- Out-of-network care may be received within a facility that is otherwise in-network
+Out-of-network care may be received within a facility that is otherwise in-network

 While the “No Surprises Act” became effective January 1, 2022, the Centers for Medicare & Medicaid Services has clarified that the Act generally does not apply to dentists and dental insurance.
 Exceptions may arise in the context of >good faith estimates for dental services given to patients who uninsured or otherwise paid for the dental services without the assistance of dental coverage.
 Additional exceptions may occur with respect to dental care delivered in hospitals or emergency treatment

 How to Fight a Claim Denial or a Lower Reimbursement Decision

 The first step in challenging a billing issue with an insurance company is to review the specific services listed on the bill (checking for any errors) and then cross-referencing the list with the services covered by your dental plan.
 If you no longer have your Explanation of Benefits document, you can visit the insurance company’s website to download it.
-If, for some reason, you cannot find it there, you should be able to call customer service to get assistance on the matter.
+If, for some reason, you cannot find it there, you should be able to call your insurance company’s customer service center to get assistance on the matter.

 In some cases, you may need to go back to your dentist to obtain additional information needed for the appeal.
-For example, the insurance may request additional data or x-rays to justify an expensive procedure such as a crown.
+For example, the insurance may request additional data on a tooth’s condition prior to treatment or x-rays to justify an expensive procedure such as a crown.